awsdocs/amazon-ec2-user-guide/doc_source/ami-tools-commands.md

 `--ec2cert` *path*
 The path to the Amazon EC2 X\.509 public key certificate used to encrypt the image manifest\.
-The `us-gov-west-1` and `cn-north-1` regions use a non\-default public key certificate and the path to that certificate must be specified with this option\.
+The `us-gov-west-1` and `cn-north-1` Regions use a non\-default public key certificate and the path to that certificate must be specified with this option\.
 The path to the certificate varies based on the installation method of the AMI tools\.
 For Amazon Linux, the certificates are located at `/opt/aws/amitools/ec2/etc/ec2/amitools/`\.
 If you installed the AMI tools from the RPM or ZIP file in [Setting Up the AMI Tools](set-up-ami-tools.md), the certificates are located at `$EC2_AMITOOL_HOME/etc/ec2/amitools/`\.
-Required: Only for the `us-gov-west-1` and `cn-north-1` regions\.
+Required: Only for the `us-gov-west-1` and `cn-north-1` Regions\.

 `-r, --arch` *architecture*
 Image architecture\.
 If you don't provide the architecture on the command line, you'll be prompted for it when bundling starts\.